Vehicle Parts and Equipment to Conserve Fuel

 Idle Reduction Equipment

-Auxiliary power units, bunk heaters, and other idle reduction equipment can help reduce idling and save fuel.
+Auxiliary power units, bunk heaters, batteries, and other idle reduction equipment can help reduce idling and save fuel.

 Long-haul fleets can take advantage of electrified parking spaces, also known as truck stop electrification, which provide power to necessary systems such as heating, air conditioning, or appliances without idling the engine.
 Fleets can install special equipment on vehicles to improve their efficiency and conserve fuel.
-Many of these investments have relatively short payback periods.
+Many of these investments have short payback periods.

 Fuel-Tracking Devices and Telematics Systems